Skip to content

 • Oversees student conduct

-• Provides information and referrals to student support office and collaborates with offices across campus to address the needs of students in crisis.
+• Provides information and referrals to the student support office and collaborates with campus offices to address students' needs in crisis.

 • Assists with follow-up after an incident.